Home U.S. Labor Laws North Carolina Labor Laws

 North Carolina Prevailing Wages

-- On Davis-Bacon projects, workers must be paid at least once a week.
+On federally funded public works construction projects, the Davis-Bacon Act applies.
+Workers must be paid the applicable federal prevailing wage at least once a week.

 NC Child Labor Laws